Huixxi/Fast-C-plus-plus/02 Lesson2 Notes.md

 The execution of a C++ program always starts here.
 It is a standardized convention that function `main()` is declared with an `int` preceding it. `int` is the return value type of the function `main()` and stands for integer.
 Conventionally programmers return 0 in the event of success or –1 in the event of error.

 ## The Concept of Namespaces
+Namespaces are names given to parts of code that help in reducing the potential for a **naming conflict**.
+By invoking `std::cout`, you are telling the compiler to use that one unique `cout` that is available in the `std` namespace.
+i.e. maybe there is another namespace called `stdddd`, and there is also a `cout` function in it, so that when you just use `cout`, the compiler will be confused that which `cout` you used either `std::cout` or `stdddd::cout`.
+Then if you tell the compiler that I will `using namespace std`, the compiler will know that the `cout` is `std::cout`.